SystemFw/blog/content/staging/paxos-failures.md

 - An `unlock` message sent during a previous attempt gets duplicated, reordered, and arrives again much later, unlocking a storage server that was supposed to stay locked.

+So how do we get around the lack of consistency between `lock` and `unlock`?
+The solution is surprising: we just eliminate `unlock` messages.
+However, we'll need a way to retry Phase 1 even when a previous attempt left some storage servers locked.

+This is the fourth big idea in Paxos: _lock stealing_.

+Essentially, the lock state for each storage server will no longer be a boolean, but rather a version number, and writers will try to lock at a certain version number `n` by sending a `lock(n)` message.
+The rule will then be that a greater version number can still successfully lock a storage server that's locked at a lower version number, or in other words, that lower-versioned locks can be stolen.

+So, a writer will try and achieve a quorum of `locked(n)`, and if it fails, it will retry with a greater `n`.

+So Phase 1 becomes:
+- A writer selects a version number `n`, and it sends `lock(n)` to a majority of storage servers.
+- When a storage server receives `lock(n)`, it replies with `locked(n)` if `n` is greater or equal than the server's current lock version.
+Storage servers persist their lock version to stable storage before replying to any messages.
+- If a writer receives `locked(n)` from all the storage servers it contacted, it proceeds with the write in Phase 2.
+If not, it will retry Phase 1 with a greater version number.

 2-phase locking works because writers can retry Phase 1 multiple times